The Airmen's Stories - F/O G R Branch

 He failed to return from a combat south of Swanage on 11th August.
-His Hurricane, P2951, crashed into the sea and Branch's body was later washed up on the French coast.
+His Hurricane, P2951, crashed into the sea.
+Branch's body was not washed ashore until 15th September 1940, at Quiberville, west of Dieppe on the French coast.

 He was 26 and is buried in Quiberville churchyard, France.

 That part of the inscription in Ancient Greek consists of two extracts from Homer's Odyssey:

 Odyssey 3.
 108 -

 'In a word, there all our best were slain'

 Odyssey 14.137-138 -

 'Thus has he perished yonder, and to his friends grief is appointed for the future, to all, but most of all to me'.

 Translation courtesy of Charlie Paterson, Master of Classics at Eton College via Sarah Warren.